JamesTheGiblet/wheelie/docs/PotentialFieldNavigation.md

 # RobotForge: Fluid Movement Through Potential Field Navigation

-*Part of the Forge Collection by Giblets Creations*

 ## The Problem: Start-Stop Robotics

 Traditional obstacle avoidance is clunky and inefficient: